tremor-rs/tremor-www-docs/docs/operations/configuration-walkthrough.md

 - default
 ```

-## Publish via tremor-tool
+## Publish via tremor

-The tremor-tool command allows the exact sample set of interactions as above.
+The tremor command allows the exact sample set of interactions as above.
 For brevity we simpilify the examples in this section but the steps are the same.

 Tremor tool, however, makes it easier to switch between JSON and YAML